ACTA is an independent, non-profit organization committed to academic freedom, excellence, and accountability at America's colleges and universities.

 Knowledge of math and science is essential in the modern world, but our colleges and universities are doing little to advance that understanding.

-There are some interesting selections in the cafeteria line.
+There are some curious selections in the cafeteria line.

-As has been noted, many colleges and universities give the appearance of strict requirements but allow students to satisfy the mandate by choosing from a long, eclectic list of courses.
+As has been noted, many colleges and universities maintain the facade of strict requirements but allow students to satisfy the mandate by choosing from a long, eclectic list of courses.
 This is commonly called a “cafeteria-style” curriculum.
 The following are a few of the interesting general education classes we found in our research:

 Colleges and universities must make improving general education an urgent priority.
 There are ample opportunities to do so: In 2009, 89% of institutions surveyed said they were in the process of modifying or assessing their programs.
 A recent Roper survey (see WhatWillTheyLearn.com) makes it clear that an overwhelming majority of adults believe a sound core curriculum is very important and that those just out of college understand the need for rigorous preparation as they face the harsh realities of the marketplace.
 However, “curricular change” does not necessarily mean “curricular improvement.”
 Parents, alumni, and trustees can be important voices for reform, and they must be informed and vigilant.

-Students and parents should vote with their wallets for the institutions that provide a sound foundation.
-The ratings in this book are available at WhatWillTheyLearn.com, a free resource that is continually updated and expanded.
-While there are many questions to ask before choosing a college, “What will they learn?” is surely among the most essential.
+Students, parents, and guidance counselors should ask the right questions when evaluating a college; “What will they learn?” is surely among the most essential.
+And students and parents should vote with their wallets and choose the institutions that provide a sound foundation.
+The ratings in this book are also available at WhatWillTheyLearn.com, a free resource that is continually updated and expanded.
 If students and their parents place more emphasis on education rather than reputation, institutions will respond.

 Alumni and donors should take an active interest in the strength of their alma maters’ general education programs.
 They should not allow their degrees to be devalued by a decline in standards, and they can speak up against lowering standards.
 While donors cannot and should not dictate curricula, they can direct their gifts toward programs and institutions that share their values and priorities.

-Policymakers should take note of the state of the college curriculum at the institutions they oversee and support.
+Policymakers should take note of the state of the college curricula at the institutions they oversee and support.
 While legislators should not micromanage the classroom, they can and should ask questions about what their universities are doing to ensure that students get a well-rounded education.
 Policymakers should also focus on the budgetary advantages of a high-quality core curriculum.
-Small, highly specialized courses have their place as electives, but they are not suitable for a core that is both cost-effective and academically effective.
+Small, highly specialized courses have their place as electives, but they are not suitable for a core that is simultaneously substantive, cost-effective, and academically effective.
 Educational quality will go up as the costs go down when a sound core forms the heart of a well-planned, coherent undergraduate academic experience.